All about how to grow store bought potatoes! Don’t let those sprouted potatoes go to waste – here’s how to plant them and grow even more potatoes!

-Well, the good news is that you can grow successful potato plants from store bought potatoes!
-I have done it a couple times… cause Idaho girls don’t waste potatoes!
+Well, the good news is, yes, you can grow potatoes from store-bought potatoes!
+I have done it a couple of times… cause Idaho girls don’t waste potatoes!
 It actually works pretty well!
-But, there are some things you have to consider and keep in mind.

-How to plant and grow store bought potatoes:
+How to plant and grow store bought potatoes – 7 Steps

 Step 1: Sprout your potatoes